electron/osx-sign/README.md

 Build platform of Electron.
 Allowed values: `darwin`, `mas`.
-Default to auto detect from presence of `Mantle.framework`, `ReactiveCocoa.framework`, and `Squirrel.framework` within the application package.
+Default to auto detect from presence of `Squirrel.framework` within the application package.

 `verbose` - *Boolean*